maxliu2001/SAM3D/README.md

 #### ros_sam Integration with Customizable GUI
 After processing the bag file.
 We can now utilize ros_sam wrapper with customizable GUI to generate segmentation masks.
 We can run `roslaunch ros_sam.launch` to trigger `autoprocess.py` script in sam3d.
 The `autoprocess.py` script launches the `SAMClient` from `ros_sam` and generates masks.
 It also allows visualization of the generated mask.
 The image path may need to manually adjusted.
 The image path is the local path to the image in `sam3d/media` subdirectory.

+#### How to use
+- Download model checkpoint into ros_sam models directory
+- setup sam3d_gui and download all requirement files (Working on a comprehensive main function)
+- Run `rosrun ros_sam sam_node.py` (May need to init roscore beforehand)
+- Run test file (GPU driver update needed)